Logothash method

 mkdir -p "$dir_name"

-rm "$dir_name"/part_*
+rm -f "$dir_name"/part_*

-#split file in blocks of blockSize
+# Split file in blocks of blockSize

 split -b "$block_str" "$file" "$dir_name"/part_